1. Thanks

 3.4.
 CohCYC

 This example also has an execution that is contentious among concurrent models of dependency [WeakestMO].
-The program has apparent control dependencies from
+The program has apparent control dependencies from to on Thread 0 and from to on Thread 1.

 // Init: x : = 0 ; y : = 0 ; // Thread 0: x : = 2 ; r1 : = x ; if ( ¬r1 == 2 ) { y : = 1 } // Thread 1: x : = 1 ; r2 : = x ; r3 : = y ; if ( ¬r3 == 0 ) { x : = 3 }